What is your talent? What skills do people often compliment you for? Which topics do your friends or family often consult you on?

 Earlier on, when I was developing my knowledge in Learning Design as a part-time student, the theoretical and basic foundational aspects such as learning theory, learning design models and educational technology tools took on a more prominent role.
 We also created portfolios to practise and showcase our work.

 But now, being truly out in this field and working on real projects, I find it most helpful to seek advice from experienced Learning Designers that are worth their weight in gold.
 Whether it’s in the form of a blog post, a podcast, or even a quick chat — practical Learning Design advice provides a beacon to guide new Learning Designers and compels us to think deeper, to go the extra mile, and to create an interesting and valuable online learning experience for our learners.

 As we can see from recent education trends, great potential lies in store for online education.
 If you’ve always wanted to share your knowledge, but aren’t sure how to kickstart it, 2021 is a great time to roll up your sleeves and embark on this exciting journey.
 Create your very own online course and share it with the world!

 OpenLearning is an online learning platform with a focus on community, connectedness and engagement.
-Get the OpenLearning Course Creator Handbook to find out how you can build your own online course:
+Join our latest webinar to find out more: